Understanding Strata Fees: Costs, Inclusions and Benefits

 • How are strata fees calculated?

-• What happens if I can’t pay?
+• What happens if I can’t pay strata levies?

 • Do I need building insurance if I live in a strata building?